beau1399/porpus/README.md

 What you see here grew pretty quickly out of some specific needs I had, and out of the lack of a template that matched them.

 The __Reagent template__ includes many of the components used to build Porpus (Reitit, Ring, etc.) but also has some drawbacks.
-In particular, it lacks out-of-the-box features friendly to server-centric development, such as parameter coercion and cross-page session persistence.
+As far as I can tell, it lacks out-of-the-box features friendly to server-centric development, such as parameter coercion and cross-page session persistence.
+Also, if you don't want to use React, Reagent is more than you need.

 The __Compojure template__ is more server-centric, but I am wary of the fact that the generated project doesn't include a single ClojureScript file.
 No doubt there is a way to incorporate ClojureScript into a Compojure project, but if I am going to have to do this for every such project, I decided, why not just make my own template?
+Also, I found the Compojure documentation a bit sparse, although that may just reflect the fact that Compojure is a routing library and not much else.

 #### Porpus and Reagent